 Risks are high even after employees leave.
 Over a third of workers admit they have tapped into materials after leaving a company.
 It’s even higher among IT workers, where almost half have done so.

-There isn’t much you can do if your data is in the hands of a business.
-But there are best practices for damage control.
+There’s not much you can do if your data is in the hands of a business – but there are best practices for damage control.
 If you’ve had your identity stolen because of a business security breach, visit Debt.com’s How-to page for handling a data breach.